frohro/6302view/docs.md

 Add a slider module with `addSlider`.

-It takes a pointer to a `float`, a title, followed by the lower end of the range, the higher end of the range, the resolution, all three being `float`s.
+It takes a pointer to a `float`, a title, followed by three `float`s representing the lower end of the range, the higher end of the range, and the resolution.

 ```cpp
 // Example slider